 Beautifully written and relentlessly suspenseful, AMERICAN SUBVERSIVE is a cautionary tale with a culturally adroit, hyper-realistic, and bitingly humorous voice.

-David Goodwillie is the author of the novel American Subversive, a New York Times Notable Book of the Year, and the memoir Seemed Like a Good Idea at the Time.
+David Goodwillie is the author of the novels Kings County, American Subversive, a New York Times Notable Book of the Year, and the memoir Seemed Like a Good Idea at the Time.
 Goodwillie has written for the New York Times, New York magazine, and Newsweek, among other publications.
 He has also been drafted to play professional baseball, worked as a private investigator, and was an expert at Sotheby’s auction house.
 A graduate of Kenyon College, he lives in Brooklyn.

 Get our latest book recommendations, author news, and competitions right to your inbox.